maikelordaz/NFT-Random-Pinata-Upload/README.md

-# NFT Basics
+# NFT Random

-This is a solidity project to show the basics of an NFT project
+This is a solidity project to mint random NFTs using Chainlink VRF and giving raity atributes to those NFTs.
+And then upload to Pinata via scripts

 ## :rocket: INSTALLATION